Moved Design System to Community-powered, Reducing Inconsistencies by Driving 80% More Contributions.

 -

-After learning that few people knew how to contribute, we set out to empower everyone to participate.
+After learning that few people knew how to contribute, we set out to empower everyone.

 -